SEND -Special Educational Needs and Disabilities (SEND) at Willowbank Primary School

 Haidee.Frost@firstfederation.org.uk or make an appointment at the school office.
 I can also be found most mornings at the school gate so please do not hesitate to speak to me then.
 I look forward to answering your questions.

-We are delighted to announce that we are offering access for families of CYP (Children & Young People) who are currently on the autism assessment pathway, in addition to families of CYP who have received an autism diagnosis.
+They continue to offer access for parents and carers of CYP (Children & Young People) who are currently on the neurodiversity assessment pathway, in addition to families of CYP who have received an autism diagnosis.

-Attending the ‘Autism & Us’ parent programme gives you an opportunity to develop your understanding of autism and look at practical solutions to managing and supporting your child’s presenting needs.
+Attending the ‘Autism & Us’ parent programme gives you opportunity to develop your understanding of autism and look at practical solutions to managing and supporting your child’s presenting needs, whilst also connecting with other parents/carers.

 Full programme details and application process below: